Updated: May 23

 This salad is made with wild chicory leaves, bacon, often snails, and nuts this salad is just one more expression of the nutrition-conscious Andorran culture.

-It usually served in summer time as they love to eat something fresh and light.
+It is usually served in the summertime as they love to eat something fresh and light.

 It is known as Andorra’s national dish.

-This dish is mainly served during winter season and on holidays.
+This dish is mainly served during the winter season and on holidays.

 (Large pasta shells are also typically added)

-The traditional Escudella contains a different kinds of meat including sausages, chicken, meatballs, veal and pork.
+The traditional Escudella contains different kinds of meat including sausages, chicken, meatballs, veal, and pork.

-It is very popular all over the country and is found in all restaurants, almost every restaurant in Andorra offers its version of the meal, some of them more traditional, and some are very modernised.
+It is very popular all over the country and is found in all restaurants, almost every restaurant in Andorra offers its version of the meal, some of the more traditional, and some are very modernized.

-Just like its neighbour France, Andorra loves snails.
+Just like its neighbor France, Andorra loves snails.

-Cargols are served as main dish in Andorra.
+Cargols are served as the main dish in Andorra.

-There is another two version of this dish is "cargols a la llauna amb tomata" in which the snails are roasted in chopped tomatoes, or the decadent cargols a la llauna Girona, where the snails are bathed in a creamy tomato sauce with garlic, bay leaves, and Andorran sausage.
+There are another two versions of this dish is "cargols a la llauna amb tomata" in which the snails are roasted in chopped tomatoes, or the decadent cargols a la llauna Girona, where the snails are bathed in a creamy tomato sauce with garlic, bay leaves, and Andorran sausage.

 Trucha a la Andorrana